 The Company Complaints Lead will decide when a complaint is to be designated as 'malicious and/or vexatious'.
-They will base this decision on whether some, or all of the terms outlined within Defining malicious and/or vexatious complaints are met, and if the nature and/or frequency of the complainant's contacts is impeding TCES' consideration of their or other people's complaints, or otherwise disproportionately impacting on the operational capacity of the relevant school/service.
+They will base this decision on whether some, or all of the terms outlined within Defining malicious and/or vexatious complaints are met, and if the nature and/or frequency of the complainant's contacts is impeding the service' consideration of their or other people's complaints, or otherwise disproportionately impacting on the operational capacity of CiC.